J-aqueline/menu/README.md

 # menu
-development of an online menu using Java Spring and React
+development of an digital menu using Java Spring and React